ahbrozowski/budgetapp/README.md

 # budgetapp
 #have Java 17 installed
-#Type ./mvnv clean install into command line
+#Type ./mvnv clean install on windows or chmod +x mvnv clean install
-#then type java -jar target\BudgetApp.jar or java -jar target/BudgetApp.jar
+#then type java -jar target\BudgetApp.jar on windows or java -jar target/BudgetApp.jar
 #depending on your OS